Argentina's Senate approves historic bill to legalize abortion

 In a recorded address shortly before his inauguration, Fernández pledged to "put an end to the criminalization of abortion."

-Wearing a green tie -- a symbol of the abortion rights movement -- Fernández said that criminalizing the procedure unfairly punishes "vulnerable and poor women," adding that they were the "the greatest victims" of Argentina's legal system.
+Wearing a green tie -- a symbol of the abortion rights movement -- Fernández said criminalizing the procedure unfairly punishes "vulnerable and poor women," adding they were the "the greatest victims" of Argentina's legal system.

 "The criminalization of abortion has been of no use," he said, noting that it "has only allowed abortions to occur clandestinely in troubling numbers."

-Fernández said that more than 3,000 people had died from illegal abortions since 1983.
+Fernández said more than 3,000 people had died from illegal abortions since 1983.
 No official figures are available for how many illegal abortions take place in Argentina, but the National Health Ministry estimates that between 371,965 and 522,000 procedures are performed annually.

 According to a report from HRW, nearly 40,000 women and children in Argentina were hospitalized in 2016 as a result of unsafe, clandestine abortions or miscarriages.

-Citing National Health Ministry data, the HRW report found that 39,025 women and girls were admitted to public hospitals for health issues arising from abortions or miscarriages, and over 6,000 were aged between 10 and 19.
+Citing National Health Ministry data, the HRW report found that 39,025 women and girls were admitted to public hospitals for health issues arising from abortions or miscarriages, and more than 6,000 were aged between 10 and 19.

 Experts say the new law will allow 13- to 16-year-olds with normal pregnancies to access abortion services without a guardian.
-Doctors will have the option to "conscientiously object" to performing abortions, however, the laws states they will have to find another doctor to do so.
+Doctors will have the option to "conscientiously object" to performing abortions, although the law states they will have to find another doctor to do so.

-The bill also uses inclusive language that acknowledges that not all people who become pregnant identify as women.
+The bill also uses inclusive language acknowledging that not all people who become pregnant identify as women.

-Camila Fernandez, a self-identifying transgender woman, who was instrumental in the push for the bill's language that reads "people with ability to be pregnant," told CNN that the youth and the LGBTQ community were instrumental in challenging an "adult centrist and patriarchal power that has perpetuated privileges and injustices."
+Camila Fernandez, a self-identifying transgender woman, who was instrumental in the push for the bill's language that reads "people with ability to be pregnant," told CNN that youth and the LGBTQ community were instrumental in challenging an "adult centrist and patriarchal power that has perpetuated privileges and injustices."